-dDepending on the TSO assessment, a Performance Test may be required to reset the Performance Scalar to 1 and month 'M' to 0.
-Should a Performance Test be deemed to be required by the TSO the specifics will be decided and agreed on a case by case basis within TSO standard processes.
+Upon submission of a test application the Providing Unit will be assessed by the TSO and depending on the TSO assessment, a Performance Test may be required to reset the Performance Scalar to 1 and month 'M' to 0.
+Should a Performance Test be deemed to be required by the TSO the specifics will be decided and agreed on a case by case basis.
+The pass/fail criteria will be in line with a performance monitoring assessment following a Frequency Event.
 More detail of this including how to apply are outlined in Section 5.26 of this document.